great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/dbt_tutorial.md

 ![Select Kernel](./dbt_tutorial/select_kernel.png)

 ### Create the GX Configuration
 Copy the following code into the notebook.
-We recommend breaking up each part into different cells to see the outputs when you run each section.
-The overview of what we are doing here is creating a Data Context, which stores your GX configuration, creating a Data Source (connecting to PostgreSQL), creating a Data Asset (defining one of the tables to test on - the `customers` table in PostgreSQL), creating Expectations for the data (`ExpectColumnValuesToNotBeNull` and `ExpectColumnValuesToBeBetween`), and finally running Validations.
+It is recommended to break up each part into different cells to see the outputs when you run each section.
+The overview of what you are doing here is creating a Data Context, which stores your GX configuration, creating a Data Source (connecting to PostgreSQL), creating a Data Asset (defining one of the tables to test on - the `customers` table in PostgreSQL), creating Expectations for the data (`ExpectColumnValuesToNotBeNull` and `ExpectColumnValuesToBeBetween`), and finally running Validations.

 Start by naming the Notebook `customer_expectations.ipynb`, or a name of your choosing.
-Copy each of the following code blocks into separate cells in your notebook and run them one at a time using CTRL + Enter or SHIFT + Enter:
+Copy each of the following code blocks into separate cells in your notebook and run them one at a time using **CTRL + Enter** or **SHIFT + Enter**:

 ```python
 import great_expectations as gx